5 Minutes for Your Pelvic Health

 A weak pelvic floor is often the cause of incontinence, erectile dysfunction, or pelvic instability.
 With regular training using the comfortable pelvic floor trainer Alonea PelvicTool, you can sustainably strengthen your pelvic floor.
 You can monitor your training progress with the user-friendly PelvicTool app.
 The PelvicTool is equally suitable for use at home and in physiotherapy sessions.

-Train your pelvic floor: targeted and effective:
+Train your pelvic floor – improve awareness and control

 Alonea PelvicTool pelvic floor trainer with app

-Train your pelvic floor easily and effectively with the PelvicTool from Alonea: Sit in a relaxed, upright position on the ergonomically designed seat cushion with the soft sensor tube.
-Using the exercises in the PelvicTool App, you will learn to contract, hold, and relax your pelvic floor muscles in a targeted way.
+Train your pelvic floor with ease using the PelvicTool from Alonea.
+Sit upright and relaxed on the ergonomically designed cushion with the soft sensor tube.Using the exercises in the PelvicTool App, you will learn to contract, hold, and relax your pelvic floor muscles in a targeted way.
 Your muscle contractions are visualised in the app, allowing you to see your training progress immediately and target your pelvic floor muscles more precisely as your training progresses.

 Train your pelvic floor with the PelvicTool pelvic floor trainer from Alonea.